 h) Salvation is by faith in Jesus Christ, looking back to the Cross.

-i) All believers are commanded to GAP it to super-grace as the means of glorifying God.
+i) All believers are commanded to GAP it to super-grace, as the means of glorifying God.

 The Age of Christ – The Millennial Reign.

 - Scripture: Isa 11, 35, 62, 65; Psa 72; Rev 20.

 a) There is perfect environment because Satan is bound.
 Demons are removed from the earth.
 There is no religion in Christ’s kingdom, Rev 20:1-3.
-However, in this perfect environment people are still saved the same way, by faith in Christ, and the objective is still to go to super-grace in this dispensation; super-grace giving the capacity to enjoy the environment as well as the blessings.
+However, in this perfect environment, people are still saved the same way, by faith in Christ, and the objective is still to go to super-grace in this dispensation; super-grace giving the capacity to enjoy the environment, as well as the blessings.

-b) Optimum spirituality will exist among believers during that dispensation, Isa 65:24; Joel 2:28, 29; Zech 14:16-17.
+b) Optimum spirituality will exist among believers during this dispensation, Isa 65:24; Joel 2:28, 29; Zech 14:16-17.

 c) Israel will be restored as a nation, Isa 5:26-30; 10:19-23; 11:11-16; 65:19; Joel 2:16ff; Zech 8:20-23; 10:6-12.